Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Link management, analytics and tracking

-With this tool, you can track the links used in your external marketing campaigns, in order to monitor and compare the traffic coming through each channel.
+LandingCube’s link shortener is also a link management tool.
+With this you can track the links used in your external marketing campaigns, in order to monitor and compare the traffic coming through each channel.

-By creating unique links for different use cases you can get a better idea of which channels are performing and which are not.
+By creating unique short URLs for different use cases you can get a better idea of which channels are performing and which are not.

 Our link management system also gives you advanced data on traffic sources, devices, and locations of those who clicked your links.

 Here are the most common ways to use a short Amazon URL.

 Product inserts are a fantastic opportunity to build your email list, promote your products, and get reviews.